NCBI-Hackathons/PHANTUM/README.md

 There are 10 drugs currently [approved by the U.S. Food and Drug Administration (FDA)](https://www.cdc.gov/tb/topic/treatment/tbdisease.htm) for treating TB.
 Of these approved drugs, the first-line anti-TB agents that form the core of treatment regimens are isoniazid, rifampin, ethambutol, and pyrazinamide.

-Sometimes drug-resistant TB occurs when bacteria become resistant to the drugs used to treat TB.
-The [WHO](http://www.who.int/tb/areas-of-work/drug-resistant-tb/types/en/) describes 5 resistance types:
+Drug-resistant TB occurs when bacteria become resistant to the drugs used to treat TB.
+The [WHO](http://www.who.int/tb/areas-of-work/drug-resistant-tb/types/en/) describes 5 resistance types: mono-resistance, poly-resistance, multidrug resistance (MDR), etensive drug resistance (XDR), and Rifampicin resistance (RR).
-* mono-resistance: resistance to one first-line anti-TB drug
-* poly-resistance: resistance to more than one first-line anti-TB drug, other than both isoniazid and rifampicin
-* multidrug resistance (MDR): resistance to at least both isoniazid and rifampicin
-* extensive drug resistance (XDR): resistance to any fluoroquinolone, and at least one of three second-line injectable drugs (capreomycin, kanamycin and amikacin), in addition to multidrug resistance
-* Rifampicin resistance (RR): resistance to rifampicin detected using phenotypic or genotypic methods, with or without resistance to other anti-TB drugs.
-It includes any resistance to rifampicin, in the form of mono-resistance, poly-resistance, MDR or XDR.

 People who are diagnosed with drug-resistant TB are placed on a regimen of second-line drugs that are less effective than and have more severe side effects than first-line drugs.
 Mismanagement of TB treatment can lead to spread of drug-resistant TB and higher rates of death.

-There are several tests recommended by the [WHO](http://www.who.int/tb/publications/implementing_TB_diagnostics/en/) for diagnosing TB.
-Factors that influence which methodology to use include availability of resources, prevalence of TB in the area, and risk factors.
-There are also tests used to diagnose drug susceptibility and drug resistance.
-Drug-susceptibility testing (DST) can be done phenotypically or genotypically.
+To learn more about TB and NIAID's efforts to combat it, visit the [NIAID Tuberculosis Page](https://www.niaid.nih.gov/diseases-conditions/tuberculosis-tb ).

 ## How Bad is TB?
 TB is one of the top 10 causes of death [worldwide](http://www.who.int/en/news-room/fact-sheets/detail/tuberculosis).
 Currently, 2 billion people (about a third of the world's population) are infected with TB.
 The latest statistics from the [CDC](https://www.cdc.gov/tb/statistics/default.htm) show an estimate of 10.4 million new cases of TB in 2016.
 Of these, the [WHO](http://www.who.int/tb/areas-of-work/drug-resistant-tb/en/) reports that 580,000 of these cases are MDR-TB/RR-TB.
 Only about 20% of new cases of MDR-TB/RR-TB are [estimated to be enrolled in treatment](http://apps.who.int/medicinedocs/en/d/Js23098en/).

-To learn more about NIAID's efforts to combat TB, visit the [NIAID Tuberculosis Page](https://www.niaid.nih.gov/diseases-conditions/tuberculosis-tb ).

 ## What Are We Doing About TB?
-We developed a web tool for rapid diagnosis of TB drug resistance at point-of-care powered by ML-AI technologies.
-We wanted to take advantage of the data made available by the [TB Portals Program](https://tbportals.niaid.nih.gov/).
+Inspired by the [fast.ai deep learning MOOC](http://www.fast.ai/), we decided to develop a web tool for rapid diagnosis of TB drug resistance at point-of-care powered by ML-AI technologies.

-Three of the top 30 high-burden MDR-TB [countries](http://www.who.int/tb/publications/global_report/en/) (Azerbaijan, Belarus, and the Republic of Moldova) have data available through the TB Portals program.
-Georgia and Romania also currently have data accessible, and TB Portals staff are currently working to collect data from other TB endemic countries such as India, China, South Africa.
+Three of the top 30 high-burden MDR-TB [countries](http://www.who.int/tb/publications/global_report/en/) (Azerbaijan, Belarus, and the Republic of Moldova) have data available through the [TB Portals program](https://tbportals.niaid.nih.gov/).
+Georgia and Romania also currently have accessible data, and TB Portals staff are currently working to collect data from other TB endemic countries such as India, China, South Africa.

-### A Multi-Pronged Approach

 We decided to use both chest x-ray (CXR) images and clinical measures in our prediction model.
-CXR has high sensitivity for pulmonary TB but low specificity, and diagnosis varies depending on the observer of the CXR.
-The [WHO](http://apps.who.int/iris/bitstream/handle/10665/252424/9789241511506-eng.pdf?sequence=1) recommends that TB diagnosis should be bacteriologically confirmed by sputum-sear microscopy, culture, or a molecular test.
-Currently there are no guidelines that place CXR as a triage test before bacteriological testing.
+CXR has high sensitivity for pulmonary TB but low specificity, and diagnosis varies depending on the observer of the CXR, and the [WHO](http://apps.who.int/iris/bitstream/handle/10665/252424/9789241511506-eng.pdf?sequence=1) recommends that TB diagnosis should be bacteriologically confirmed by sputum-sear microscopy, culture, or a molecular test.

+PHANTUM uses a weighted average of two prediction modules (for the two different types of data) to make a final decision.

 ![alt text](https://github.com/NCBI-Hackathons/Expanding-a-versatile-antimicrobial-resistance-pipeline/blob/master/Slide1.PNG "architecture flowchart 1")